telerik/reporting-docs/doc-output/configure-the-report-engine/typeValidation-element.md

 }
 ````

-> When adding the `Telerik.Reporting` section manually, do not forget to register it in `configSections` element of the configuration file.
+> When adding the `Telerik.Reporting` section manually, do not forget to register it in the `configSections` element of the configuration file.
 Failing to do so will result in a [ConfigurationErrorsException](https://learn.microsoft.com/en-us/dotnet/api/system.configuration.configurationerrorsexception?view=dotnet-plat-ext-7.0) with the following text: *Configuration system failed to initialize*.

 ## See Also